bradsorour/ruby-things/README.md

 # ruby-things
-Ruby is a dynamically-type, interpreted object-oriented language.
+Ruby is a dynamically-typed, interpreted, object-oriented language.

 This is my first play with Ruby.